bcgov/moh-prime/utilities/create-mock-data/README.md

 1. `RuleFor` re: the `Id` of the object is disabled since we let the database assign the `Id`.
 For `EnrolleeFactory` we do not disable assigning the `Id` because of some foreign key relationships that need to be established.

-2. For `EnrolleeFactory`, set `IdCounter` to a high enough value to not conflict with any existing `Enrollee` rows in the target database (`select max(e."Id") from "Enrollee" e`).
+2. For `EnrolleeFactory`, change the access modifier of `IdCounter` from `private` to `public`.
 Creating AdjudicatorNotes and EnrolleeAbsences is disabled at the moment due to database referential integrity issues; more investigation needed.

 # Trouble-shooting